-Students who show exemplary interest and passion towards innovation in farming can participate in the annual "Farm Shiksha Award " programs and can win Scholarships worth Rs.1,00,000
+Students who show exemplary interest and passion towards innovation in farming can participate in the annual "Farm Shiksha Award " programs and can win Scholarships worth Rs.1,00,000.
+Free education for the deserving must never be deprived.

 Farm Shiksha is empowered with the vision of teaching the young generation about the best farming practices around the world.